joeltg/mit-scheme-kernel/README.md

 Out[1]: ((((() .
 0) .
 1) .
 2) .
 3)
 ```

-Building on macOS may require adding a `-undefined dynamic_lookup` flag to the makefile in the line that builds `zmq-shim.so`.
+Building on macOS may require installing `pkg-config` from brew and adding a `-undefined dynamic_lookup` flag to the makefile in the line that builds `zmq-shim.so`.